I’m a writer and conservationist with a lifelong passion for rivers and most of all for chalk-streams.

 A few years later in 1997 I founded the Wild Trout Society which went on to become the Wild Trout Trust.
 Since then I’ve served as voluntary director and then President.
 I am currently honoured to serve as one of several vice-presidents.

-Since then I have helped to run a catchment-scale programme of restoration on the River Nar, designing and managing a variety of projects including: 7km of Large Woody Debris installation, 2km of re-meandering and relic channel recovery, 2km of restored gravel river-bed and riffles.
-Our projects continue with a scheduled re-location / recreation of 2km of natural, meandering channel to replace a dredged mill-leat.
-This work will be completed in 2019 and 2020.
+Since then I have been coordinating a catchment-scale programme of restoration on the River Nar, designing and managing a variety of projects including: 7km of Large Woody Debris installation, 2km of re-meandering and relic channel recovery, 2km of restored gravel river-bed and riffles.
+Our projects continue with a scheduled re-location / recreation of 2km of natural, meandering channel to replace a dredged mill-leat which was completed in September 2021.

 In 2014 I received the Bernard Venables Award for wild trout conservation.
 I am also an Angling Trust ambassador and honorary life-member of the Wild Trout Trust.

-Most recently I have been invited to undertake the role of Vice President of the Wye and Usk Foundation, whose marvellous work I wholeheartedly support as a beacon of excellence in the rivers trust movement.
+I am a Vice President of the Wye and Usk Foundation, whose marvellous work I wholeheartedly support as a beacon of excellence in the rivers trust movement.